Timesheets (Cloud)

 The setup

-Related topics: Project Permissions, Best Practices for Tracking Billable Hours, and Creating and Deleting Teams
+Related topics: Space Permissions, Best Practices for Tracking Billable Hours, and Creating and Deleting Teams

-• A Jira project called Lunar Sustain has been created.
+• A Jira space called Lunar Sustain has been created.

-• A Jira Permission scheme called Billable Hours has been created and the Lunar Sustain project is using it.
-This permission scheme lets you grant the Set Billable Hours permission on all Jira projects that use it.
+• A Jira Permission scheme called Billable Hours has been created and the Lunar Sustain space is using it.
+This permission scheme lets you grant the Set Billable Hours permission on all Jira spaces that use it.
 Creating a separate permission scheme is optional, but gives you more control than if you're using the Default permission scheme.

-• A Jira Project Role called Consultants has been created and add all consultants on Taylor's team have been added as members.
+• A Jira Space Role called Consultants has been created and add all consultants on Taylor's team have been added as members.

 • A Tempo team called Apollo Environment Management has been created, with Taylor as team lead and three other consultants as team members.